opendatasoft/ods-documentation/content/develop/odata/excel_integration/en/article.md

 ![Data feed connection form.](data2.png)

 * In the address bar of the window that was opened, enter the service address.
 This address should be "http://platform.url/api/odata".
-Replace the platform.url by the actual platform URL.
+Replace the platform.URL by the actual platform URL.

 ![Table selection window.](data3.png)